Medical license: India

+Once a doctor is registered by the State Medical Council and allotted a Unique Identification (UID) number by the Ethics and Medical Registration Board, they will not need fresh registration or a separate licence to practise in another State or Union Territory.

 UK

-The term "Medical License" is US-centric terminology.
+The term "medical license" is US-centric terminology.
 In the UK and in other Commonwealth countries the analogous instrument is called registration; i.e., being on the register or being/getting struck off (the register).
 The General Medical Council is the regulatory body for doctor's licensing in the UK.
 Currently, there are two types of basic registration: "Provisional Registration" and "Full Registration", and two types of specialty registration: "Specialist Registration" and "GP registration".
 In November 2009, the GMC introduced the "licence to practise", and it is required by law that to practice medicine in the UK, all doctors must be registered and hold a license to practice.
 The registration information for all doctors holding a license in the UK is available online at the GMC website.

 United States

 In the United States, medical licenses are usually granted by individual states.
 Only those with medical degrees from schools listed in the World Directory of Medical Schools are permitted to apply for medical licensure.
 Board certification is a separate process.

 The federal government does not grant licenses.
 A physician practicing in a federal facility, federal prison, US Military, and/or an Indigenous Reservation may have a license from any state, not just the one they are residing in.
 The practice of "tele-medicine" has made it common for physicians to consult or interpret images and information from a distant location.
 Some states have special licensure for this.
 The licensure process for most physicians takes between three and six months, due to the extensive background checks, educational, training, and historical primary source verifications.